Entropy and stability of hyperbolic manifolds

 \subsection{Intrinsic uniqueness for hyperbolic manifolds}

 From a geometric point of view, a natural question is the uniqueness of spherical Plateau solutions for closed hyperbolic manifolds.
-It seems quite difficult to control the extrinsic metrics on spherical Plateau solutions.
-To bypass such issues, it is helpful to consider integral current spaces up to ``intrinsic isomorphism'' and discard the non-infinitesimal information.
+We do not know if uniqueness holds, however we will prove uniqueness up to ``intrinsic isomorphism''.